 Developing practical solutions for repurposing the High Line Canal for collecting and treating stormwater runoff.

-Urban Drainage and Flood Control District
+Client: Urban Drainage and Flood Control District

 RESPEC prepared a one-of-a-kind feasibility study to confirm the practicability of repurposing the 66-mile-long High Line Canal to collect and treat the stormwater runoff that taxes the capacity of existing storm sewer systems.
 Additionally, RESPEC was tasked with developing practical solutions that can be implemented through engineering analysis and coordinating with the project sponsors and public.